 Modern Greece is one of the poorest nations in Europe.
 It has joined the European Union and adopted the Euro as its currency, so it is no longer using it former currency, the Drachma.
 It is an ancient land that has suffered for centuries under the control of foreign powers.
 It is a land of unimaginable beauty.
 It is the land of the ancient Greeks, the great city-states of Athens, Thebes, Sparta, home to some of the greatest archeological sites in the world -- the spectacular Parthenon on the Acropolis in Athens, the ancient stadium at Olympia, the sites at Delphi -- all breathtaking and full of architectural beauty.
 It was the home of the ancient Olympic Games and the first modern Olympic Games.

 And the Modern Olympic Games -- well, they were revived by a Frenchman.

 5. The Ancient Olympic Games

 The Olympic Games come from the ancient Greeks ("Hellenes" in Greek).
 The Olympic Games (sometimes simply referred to as "the Games" or "the Olympics") were a religious celebration in honor of the Greek God ZEUS.
 The Olympic Games were celebrated at the beginning of an OLYMPIAD, a period of time that lasted four years.
-It was the basis of the Greek calender.
+It was the basis of the Greek calendar.
 Every four years there would be the "Games of the XYZ Olympiad" and athletes, musicians, artists and religious faithful would travel through Greece to attend the Games to honor Zeus.
 It was the biggest and most important religious festival in ancient Greece.
 But there were many other religious festivals in Greece that included athletic Games as part of the celebration, known as the Pythian Games, Nemean Games and Isthmean Games.
-For a longer discussion on the calender known as the Olympiad go to my page at
+For a longer discussion on the calendar known as the Olympiad go to my page at